 expanding the science of river ecology

-Many fish species in temperate, subtropical, and tropical rivers are threatened by overfishing.
+Many fish species in temperate, subtropical, and tropical rivers are threatened by overharvesting.
 Our mission is to inform science-based management strategies to achieve sustainable harvesting of inland fisheries.

 Increasing sustainability of fisheries for resilience of Cambodian communities

 This is an international, multi-disciplinary, collaborative project.
 The project is part of the Fish Innovations Lab managed by Mississippi State University and funded by the USAID-Feed the Future Initiative.
-The project combines fisheries management with food processing to enhance the food security of rural communities in a coastal river in Cambodia.
+The project combines community-based fisheries management with food processing to enhance the food security of rural communities on a coastal river in Cambodia.

-Our lab developed a citizen science program to monitor riverine fisheries and assess population recovery in response to community fishing agreements and aquaculture.
+Our lab developed a citizen science program to monitor harvest and develop a baseline to assess population recovery in response to implementing aquaculture and community-based fishing agreements.

-Collaborators: Wes Neal and Peter Allen (Department of Wildlife, Fisheries, and Aquaculture, Mississippi State University), Thu Dihn (Department of Animal and Dairy Sciences, Mississippi State University), Wes Schilling (Department of Food Sciences, Mississippi State University), Sitha Som, Simon Mahood, and Alistair Mould (Wildlife Conservation Society-Cambodia), and Serey Sok (Royal University of Phnom Penh-Cambodia).
+Collaborators: Wes Neal and Peter Allen (Department of Wildlife, Fisheries, and Aquaculture, Mississippi State University), Thu Dihn (Department of Animal and Dairy Sciences, Mississippi State University), Wes Schilling (Department of Food Sciences, Mississippi State University), Sitha Som and Alistair Mould (Wildlife Conservation Society-Cambodia), and Ratha Sorsim (Royal University of Phnom Penh-Cambodia).
 M.S.
 Students: Tony Yon and Chakriya Chum.